mainmatter/ember-simple-auth/guides/upgrade-to-v3.md

 ### Move configuration options to routes

-Configuration options `authenticationRoute`, `routeAfterAuthentication` and ` routeIfAlreadyAuthenticated` can no longer be set as part of Ember Simple Auth's configuration, they now need to be overriden on the specific routes including the mixins that define them.
+Configuration options `authenticationRoute`, `routeAfterAuthentication` and ` routeIfAlreadyAuthenticated` can no longer be set as part of Ember Simple Auth's configuration, they now need to be overridden on the specific routes including the mixins that define them.

 **authenticationRoute**

-Defined in [`AuthenticatedRouteMixin`](http://ember-simple-auth.com/api/classes/AuthenticatedRouteMixin.html) with `'login'` as the default value, should be overriden as:
+Defined in [`AuthenticatedRouteMixin`](http://ember-simple-auth.com/api/classes/AuthenticatedRouteMixin.html) with `'login'` as the default value, should be overridden as:

 ```js app/routes/protected.js
   import Route from '@ember/routing/route';